Muscari armeniacum-Grape Hyacinth on 4-4-15, #234-10.

 mus-KAR-ee ar-men-ee-AH-kum

-Most every place I have ever lived there have been Grape Hyacinths growing in the yard.
-We really don’t think about them that often in our day to day lives because most of the time, we don’t even notice them.
-They are dormant most of the time when we working in our flower beds or mowing the yard.
+Almost every place I have ever lived there have been Grape Hyacinths growing in the yard.
+We really don’t think about them that often in our day-to-day lives because most of the time, we don’t even notice them.
+They are dormant most of the time when we work in our flower beds or mow the yard.
 There are a few good-sized clusters here, so when I mow, I try to go around them.
 There are a few stragglers in the yard, however, that do get mowed over.
 Often times when I am digging in the flower beds, I will dig up bulbs by accident.

 Muscari armeniacum on 3-20-17, #313-2.